mastrojs/mastrojs.github.io/data/guide/setup-mastro-cli-or-server.md

 Start your own server and run it locally. _Local_ means on your laptop (or desktop), as opposed to in some data center:

 1. [Open a terminal application](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Environment_setup/Command_line#how_do_you_access_the_terminal) on your computer, which will provide you with a command-line interface (CLI).
 On macOS, the pre-installed terminal app can be found under `/Applications/Utilities/Terminal`.
-On Windows, you probably want to [install WSL](https://learn.microsoft.com/en-us/windows/wsl/) first.
+On Windows, you need to [install WSL](https://learn.microsoft.com/en-us/windows/wsl/) first.

 2. [Install Deno](https://docs.deno.com/runtime/getting_started/installation/) – a JavaScript runtime without a web browser, similar to Node.js.
 The easiest way is by copy-pasting the following into your terminal: